-Another proposed policy which will improve the sustainability of local aquifers and provide valuable data for the long-term understanding of aquifer conditions is the implementation of water meters on domestic wells.
-The proposed policy should include the following provisions:
+The County could also consider adopting policy which improves or promotes the sustainability of local aquifers and provides valuable data for the long-term understanding of aquifer conditions.
+An example of the proposed policy is:

-Policy: Unless the residence is granted a waiver by Storey County, all domestic well users must install a meter to measure all water produced by the well.
+Policy: Any new domestic well created through a land use change or parcel map process will be equipped with a meter to measure all water produced by the well.
 The meter must comply with County specifications and provide electronic direct read transfer of data to County Public Works equipment.
 The meters are to be used for quantifying the capacity of the limited aquifers in the County.
 The County may also use the meter data to enforce state limitations for the production of groundwater (i.e., 2 acre-feet annually maximum) or any future restrictions to domestic groundwater production.

 Per Chapter 16 of the Storey County Code, land subdivision applications must also demonstrate that a sufficient volume of uncommitted water exists to serve the needs of the development as well as evidence that the use of water for the development will not adversely impact existing surrounding residents, properties and uses.
-Procurement of the necessary water is not required until filing for final map at which point the sufficiency of the rights will be reviewed by the County and NDWR.
+Procurement of the necessary water is not required until filing for final map at which point the sufficiency of the water rights will be reviewed by the County and NDWR.
 This policy is beneficial to future groundwater sustainability.
 It is also recommended that the County continue to develop their groundwater management plan, through studies like this plan and by participating in more specific studies, to guide groundwater use in these areas.
 See appendix A for supporting information.